 LIFE SKILLS REGARDING ANGER MANAGEMENT!

-During the past 30 years when working with clients, I’ve noticed that one of the main issues blocking happy relationships is the inability to ‘handle anger’ in ways that will work for those around them!
+For more than 35 years when working with clients, I’ve noticed that one of the main issues blocking happy relationships is the inability to ‘handle anger’ in ways that will work for those around them!
 This inability to handle anger can impact into other parts of their lives as well – including the work place and the manner in which they deal with it is often passed on down through families and onto their children.

 Chronic anger makes us more susceptible to heart disease, diabetes, high cholesterol levels, a weakened immune system, insomnia and high blood pressure.